MinaProtocol/mina/frontend/website/docs/getting-started.md

 **Software**: macOS (10.x.x and above) or Linux (currently supports Debian 9 and Ubuntu)

-**Hardware**: Sending and receiving coda does not require any special hardware, but [some requirements]() exist for generating zk-SNARKs
+**Hardware**: Sending and receiving coda does not require any special hardware, but participating as a node operator currently requires:
+- at least a 4-core processor
+- at least 8 GB of RAM

+GPU's aren't currently necessary, but may be required for node operators when the protoctol is upgraded.

 **Network**: At least 1 Mbps connection